Learn how Certificate Transparency Monitoring provides visibility over SSL certificates provisioned for your domains.

 To disable CT alerts for Free and Pro domains, set Certificate Transparency Monitoring to Off in the Edge Certificates tab of the Cloudflare dashboard SSL/TLS app.
 For Business and Enterprise domains, remove all configured email addresses from the Certificate Transparency Monitoring feature.

 Most certificate alerts are routine.
 For example, certificates expire and must be reissued.
 No action is required if your domain is listed in the email along with recognizable ownership and certificate information.

 - You notice problems with your website around the time you received the CT alert.

 Malicious activity can be difficult to recognize, so exercise caution.
 Follow the suggestions below if you identify an issue:

 Only Certificate Authorities have the power to revoke malicious certificates.
 If you believe an incorrect certificate was issued for your domain, contact the Certificate Authority listed as the Issuer in the alert email.
 Here are the contact links for several major Certificate Authorities:

 - GlobalSign: https://www.globalsign.com/en/company/contact/support/

 - GoDaddy: https://www.godaddy.com/contact-us?sp_hp=B

 Domain registrars may suspend potentially malicious domains.
 For example, if you notice a malicious domain registered through GoDaddy, contact GoDaddy’s support team for assistance.

 There are other ways to mitigate malicious certificates.
-You can warn your visitors via an on-site notification, you can attempt to blacklist domains by contacting browser makers (Google for Chrome, Apple for Safari, etc.), or you can Contact Cloudflare Support.
+You can warn your visitors via an on-site notification, you can attempt to block domains by contacting browser makers (Google for Chrome, Apple for Safari, etc.), or you can Contact Cloudflare Support.